Skip to content

 Complaints to the Legal Ombudsman

 We hope that any service-related issues will be resolved under our Complaints Procedure.
 However, if you are unhappy with the outcome of our investigation and you fall within their jurisdiction, you may refer your complaint to the Legal Ombudsman, the independent complaints body for complaints about lawyers, at the conclusion of our consideration of your complaint.
-The Legal Ombudsman is not able to consider your complaint until it has first been investigated by Chambers.
+The Legal Ombudsman is not able to consider your complaint until it has first been investigated by Chambers, or if the complaint has not been resolved to your satisfaction within 8 weeks of making your complaint.
+Those clients who are able to complain to the Legal Ombudsman are as follows:

 Please note that the Legal Ombudsman has time limits within which a complaint must be raised with them.
 From 1 April 2023, the time limits for referring a complaint to the Legal Ombudsman will be no later than: